ow To Evaluate Your Vinyl or Leather Restoration Project

-If you're changing from dark, red, or black to a pale color, buy double the volume of dye, and make sure you have plenty leftover for future touch-up.
-We also recommend applying a coat of Clear Prep+Finish™ in between every 3-4 coats of dye, which will seal your work and get better coverage in fewer coats.
-We do not recommend color changes to Bright White or Marine White.
+If you're changing from a dark or red color to a pale shade, buy double the volume of dye, and make sure you have plenty leftover for future touch-up.
+We recommend a base coat of our Stone color to conceal the dark/red.
+This will make for an easier color change.
+We do not recommend color changing from dark/red to Bright White or Marine White.

 8 oz.
 Colors $47.95

 16 oz.
 Colors $69.95

 If in doubt, always buy a little extra for future touch-up.
 All Rub 'n Restore® products have an excellent shelf-life.
-You can also return/exchange bottles -- even if they've been opened -- within 60 days for a refund.
+You can also return/exchange bottles -- even if they've been opened -- within 60 days.

 An all-in-one primer, conditioner, and topcoat, Clear Prep+Finish™ adds strength and luster.

 8 oz.
 Clear $20.95

 16 oz.
 Clear $30.95